nakamura-to/nue/README.md

 * `next`: next([Object values...]) -> Void
  * A function to execute a next step immediately.

-* `async`: async([Object values...]) -> Function
+* `async`: async([Object mapping]) -> Function
- * A function to accept parameters for a next step and return a callback.
+ * A function to accept an argument mapping definition for a next step and return a callback.

-* `forEach`: forEach(Array array, Function(element, elementIndex, traversedArray)) -> Void
+* `asyncEach`: asyncEach(Array array, Function(element, group, elementIndex, traversedArray)) -> Void
- * A function to execute a provided function once per array element in parallel.
+ * A function to execute a provided function once per array element asynchronously.
+The `group` has a `async` function to accept an argument mapping definition and return a callback.

-* `forEach`: forEach(Number concurrency) -> Function
+* `asyncEach`: asyncEach(Number concurrency) -> Function
- * A function to accept a concurrency number and return another `forEach` function which executes a provided function once per array element in prallel with the specified cuncurrency.
+ * A function to accept a concurrency number and return another `asyncEach` function which executes a provided function once per array element asynchronously with the specified cuncurrency.
 If you use another `forEach` function directly, default concurrency 10 is used.

 * `exec`: exec(Function function([values...]), [Object args...], Function callback(err, [values...])) -> Void